AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What Facebook Data Can You Scrape?

 Social media web scraping can infringe on user privacy and lead to data abuse.
-If you want to gather data from a social media network, you must scrape public data and comply with applicable laws and regulations such as the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA).
+Suppose you want to gather data from a social media network.
+In that case, you must scrape public data and comply with applicable laws and regulations such as the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA).
 Here are some examples of data that can be scraped from Facebook:

 • Pages: Facebook pages, including page descriptions, contact information, and followers (Figure 2).